Flowers are often used to express our feelings and emotions.

 Decoding the Language of Flowers to Give the Perfect Gift

-When choosing the right flowers to symbolize long life and growth, consider going beyond the traditional roses and lilies.
+When choosing the right flowers to symbolize eternal life and growth, consider going beyond the traditional roses and lilies.

-Many flower arrangements will be a beautiful representation of growth and long-lasting fruition, but some other possibilities to represent long life are those listed above, like wisterias, lilies, and daffodils.
+Many flower arrangements will be a beautiful representation of growth and long-lasting fruition, but some other possibilities to represent eternal life are those listed above, like wisterias, lilies, and daffodils.

 Whether you choose one of these symbols as part of your garden design or simply enjoy the beauty they bring into your home with fresh bouquets from your garden, these lovely blooms can help celebrate many special occasions or provide a reminder of what really matters in life – love!